What Explains The Rising Overdose Rate Among Latinos?

 Santiago has some reason to worry.
 Data on opioid addiction in his home state of Massachusetts shows the overdose death rate for Latinos there has doubled in three years, growing at twice the rate of whites and blacks.

 Opioid overdose deaths among Latinos are surging nationwide as well.
 While the overall death toll is still higher for whites, it's increasing faster for Latinos and blacks, according to data from the Centers for Disease Control and Prevention.
 Latino fatalities increased 52.5 percent between 2014 and 2016 as compared to 45.8 percent for whites.
-(Statisticians say Hispanics counts are typically underestimated by three to five percent.)
+(Statisticians say counts for Hispanics are typically underestimated by 3 to 5 percent.)
 The most substantial hike was among blacks — 83.9 percent.

 The data portrays a changing face of the opioid epidemic.